shaneholloman/langgraph-builder-guide/README.md

 5. **Handle technical challenges**: Address TypeScript issues, async operations, and other technical hurdles.
 6. **Test and refine**: Verify that your implementation works as expected and refine as needed.

+> [!TIP]
-This process can be applied to any LangGraph Builder export, regardless of the specific application you're building.
+> This process can be applied to any LangGraph Builder export, regardless of the specific application you're building.

 ## Environment Setup Pattern